Hints and FAQ's

 You must meet the minimum adult required positions, or the program will not let you recharter.
 It shows the required positions for your unit.
 You may change adult positions in ScoutNET as required.

 If an ERROR is shown, you must correct it before you can submit the charter.
 If a WARNING is shown, you should check to be sure your information is correct, but the charter will process all right.

 Make sure that all Webelos Scouts are rechartered with their pack unless they are being "Promoted" to a new troop (same expiration date) or have already submitted a transfer application to their new troop (later expiration date).

 Ensure every boy who deserves Boys Life gets it.

 Internet Rechartering does not calculate fees for new persons you add to the charter in the final month.
 Those fees are $1.25 per person as of January 1, 2010, and are added on the Unit Recharter Instructions

 form.
+On January 1, 2014, the monthly amount will change to $2.00 per person per month.
 The insurance fees are calculated on the Accident Insurance Information

 form and added to the fees on the Unit Recharter Instructions

 Before you go final, print out a Roster Review

 copy.
 Look at it carefully on paper.
 This copy will not have a place for signatures and cannot be used to turn-in.